 Sol didn’t begin his career as a hotelier.
-In fact, his background in banking and Bay Street tech start-ups is worlds away from the hospitality industry.
+In fact, his background in banking and Bay Street tech start-ups is far from the hospitality industry.
 But when Zita Cobb—former head of JDS Fitel—gave a talk on the Fogo Island Inn at the Design Exchange (ironically located on Bay Street), Sol attended on behalf of his father-in-law, Greg Sorbara.
 Sorbara had purchased the derelict Picton hotel and was working with architects Giannone Petricone Associates to bring it back to life.

-ABOVE: Marble accents are thoughtfully integrated throughout the hotel, appearing as occasional tables in each of the 28 guest rooms (there are an additional five rooms in the Annexe).
-An open tub and a Bodum coffee maker invite guests to embrace the County’s slower pace of life.
+ABOVE: Marble accents are integrated throughout the hotel, appearing as occasional tables in each of the 28 guest rooms (there are an additional five rooms in the Annexe).
+An open tub and a coffee maker invite guests to embrace the County’s slower pace of life.

 While the rooms boast beautiful design, ultra-comfy beds, and luxurious linens, Sol believes it’s the staff who truly make The Royal special.
 He’s proud of the team—hardworking individuals who not only enjoy their jobs but also act as passionate ambassadors for Prince Edward County.